Are you looking for a mortgage but bad credit has you down and out?

 I’ve outlined the most important information below.

-- The rate will be higher than regular banks, usually in the range of 3% – 8% depending on credit, location, down payment and other factors.
+- B Lender and Private mortgage lenders rates will be higher than regular banks, usually in the range of 3% – 8% depending on credit, location, down payment and other factors.
 As of this writing, some “B” lenders have rates of 2.69% while private lenders tend to be higher.

 - There are fees charged if the loan goes through, usually 1% of the loan amount and up depending on the lender’s risk profile